ARROW: Augmented Replay for RObust World models: Experiments

 \subsubsection{Sample efficiency}

 Another important factor for practical applications, especially where agents operate in the real world (as opposed to simulation), is sample efficiency.
 Therefore, we analyzed how quickly each method reaches performance thresholds.
-Sample efficiency is measured as the median number of environment frames required to reach 85\% of the maximum median performance across all methods.
+Sample efficiency is measured as the median number of environment frames required to reach 85\% of the maximum median performance across all methods. \rebut{Any threshold-of-max convention favors higher-ceiling methods; we use a shared cross-method maximum as the fairest common benchmark.
+For context, the per-method maxima are in \autoref{tab:atari_cl_sample_efficiency} and \autoref{tab:coinrun_cl_sample_efficiency}.}

 Formally, let $P^{(m)}_t$ denote the median normalized performance of method $m$ at frame $t$, and let $P^* = \max_{m, t} P^{(m)}_t$ be the maximum performance achieved by any method during training.
 The sample efficiency for method $m$ is defined as: